chec/commercejs-chopchop-demo/README.md

 ### Manual installation

-Clone the project, then get started by installing the dependencies, and starting the dev server.
+Clone the project, then get started by installing the dependencies, creating a `.env` file, and starting the dev server.

 ```
 npm install
+cp .env.example .env
 npm run dev
 ```